franklinqin0/blog/docs/blog/cmu_db_systems.md

 ### Redundancy Avoidance

-No repeated attributes in tuples
+No repeated attributes in tuples.

 Goals for design of the logical scheme: